-We’re not the kind of people who would put something on one of our tours without testing it ourselves.
+We’re not people who would put something on one of our tours without testing it ourselves.
 So naturally, we had to make a few trips to sherry country to bring you the best intel.
 This meant the arduous task of tasting sherry not once but at least three different times to be sure that we were offering up some quality – tough job, but someone has to do it.

 So allow us to present you with a day trip to Jerez de la Frontera!